 Adapting and responding quickly to the present climate is a never-ending task.
 The digital shift from in-store to online is ever-changing particularly even more so with the current volatile market conditions; consumer behaviour has shifted towards online shopping with some clients seeing better weeks & months than Black Friday.

 Customer journeys are changing and the duration of these journeys are generally increasing as people have more time to browse & are now looking for the best deals as competition across the market increases & as stores remain shut.
-Change or have flexibility in your ROAS & CPA targets; expect a lower return whilst people have more time to shop around and take note of your best performing conversion paths.
+Be open to change or have flexibility in your ROAS & CPA targets; expect a lower return whilst people have more time to shop around and take note of your best performing conversion paths.

 As businesses are now gaining a wider audience it is an appropriate time to use remarketing display advertising across all platforms.
 There has been an increase in users’ using ‘news platforms’, so this is a good time to opt-in for the search & display networks and remarket to users there.

-Your budget may be limited during these times because of the increase in consumer needs but aim to not pause these campaigns, instead focus on where you could lower your budgets and keep activity live or steer towards a shared budget.
+Your budget may be limited during these times because of the increase in consumer needs but aim to not pause these campaigns, instead focus on where you could lower your CPCs/budgets and keep activity live or steer towards a shared budget.
 We also recommend improving the content of your ads and landing pages to improve your quality score, thereby increasing visibility without increasing costs.

 Due to the current situation, some retailers & brands are seeing a shift in product sales.
 Adapt the products you are promoting to your customers by aligning campaigns with consumer needs & trends.
 An example of this is an increase in demand for GreatBeanBags ‘deck chair bean bags’ due to customers spending more time in their garden.